Gujarati script: Use for Avestan

 The Zoroastrians of India, who represent one of the largest surviving Zoroastrian communities worldwide, would transcribe Avestan in Nagri script-based scripts as well as the Avestan alphabet.
 This is a relatively recent development first seen in the c.
 12th century texts of Neryosang Dhaval and other Parsi Sanskritist theologians of that era, and which are roughly contemporary with the oldest surviving manuscripts in Avestan script.
 Today, Avestan is most commonly typeset in Gujarati script (Gujarati being the traditional language of the Indian Zoroastrians).
 Some Avestan letters with no corresponding symbol are synthesized with additional diacritical marks, for example, the /z/ in zaraθuštra is written with /j/ + dot below.

 Influence in Southeast Asia

 Miller (2010) presented a theory that the indigenous scripts of Sumatra (Indonesia), Sulawesi (Indonesia) and the Philippines are descended from an early form of the Gujarati script.
 Historical records show that Gujaratis played a major role in the archipelago, where they were manufacturers and played a key role in introducing Islam.
 Tomé Pires reported a presence of a thousand Gujaratis in Malacca (Malaysia) prior to 1512.

 Gujarati letters, diacritics, and digits

+the word "Gujarati" written in the Gujarati script.